Skip to content

 Pre-construction purchases in Mexico require careful evaluation of both the developer and the financing structure.
 Here's what you need to move forward confidently, and how we protect your investment at every stage.

-• Purchase agreement reviewed and approved by an independent Mexican real estate lawyer before you sign β€” not the developer's lawyer.
+• Purchase agreement reviewed and approved by an independent Mexican real estate lawyer.

-• Fideicomiso (bank trust) arrangement initiated before the property delivery date for any unit located within Mexico's restricted zone β€” 50km from coast or 100km from border.
+• Fideicomiso (bank trust) arrangement initiated before property delivery for any unit in the restricted zone.

 How We Help